 This is the embodiment of her whole method, creating an environment in which everything around you sparks joy.
 This is something that changed my mindset when going into anything.
 So easily, we get sucked into doing things that don’t make us happy or purchasing items just because.
 This year more than any other, I want to be the change in my life that I want to see, and for me, that starts with tidying up my things!

-For me, maintenance is typically the hardest thing to do.
-It is typically that I start to slack, I think well it is okay to not put it away correctly this once.
+Personally, maintenance is typically the hardest thing to do.
+It is when putting things back in their tidy place that I start to slack.
+I think well it is okay to not put it away correctly this once.
 However, the more you do that, eventually, you are back where you started.
-I hope to continue to apply this not only to more areas of my home but when purchasing items.
+I hope to continue to apply her methods not only to more areas of my home but when purchasing items.

 Let me if you started tidying up this year!
 Feel free to comment below, or send me a DM on Instagram!
 I want to hear from you all.